MarkNahabedian/insteon_experiments/README.md

 Status:
 I've been using this package to control a few lights since late 2017.

-My old Insteon controller flaked out on me, so I'm replacing it with a SmartHome PowerLinc serial modem (model #2413S) and a RaspberryPi.
+My old Insteon controller flaked out on me, so I've replaced it with a SmartHome PowerLinc serial modem (model #2413S) and a RaspberryPi.
-This project is the python code I'm using to communicate with the modem and control things.
+This project is the python code I'm using to communicate with the modem and to control things.

 <h1>Dependencies</h1>